alephjs/alephjs.org/pages/docs/advanced-features/use-deno-hook.md

 ## How It Works

-The `useDeno` hook can receive a sync or async **callback**(the first parameter), in the build time, each **callback** of `useDeno` will be invoked and then cache the execution data.
+The `useDeno` hook can receive a sync or async **callback**(the first parameter), in the build time, each **callback** of `useDeno` will be invoked and then cache the returned data.
 After in the browser the callbacks of `useDeno` will be ingnored and the cached data will be used, that's it.

 ## Refresh on Each Request